actXc/local_eledia_makeanonymous/local/eledia_makeanonymous/README.txt

 Anonymized e-mail addresses will be the new username with surfix '@delet.ed'.

 You can also delay the anonymization by setting up a delay time.
-Since version 0.4 you can also anonymize users which you have deleted in the past.
+Since version 0.4 you can also anonymize users which you have deleted in the past (before using the plugin).

 Requirements
 ------------
-Moodle 2.4, 2.5, 2.6 or 2.7
+Moodle 2.4, 2.5, 2.6, 2.7 or 2.8

 Installation